UNOWEN-OwO/MHW-ConsolePlugin-ClientHelper/README.md

 It takes any string that start with `help` that can branch to other descriptions.

+Help file should located in `Monster Hunter World\nativePC\plugins\ConsoleHelp`  and naming with `PLUGINNAMEHelp.json`

 Here is an example plugin help named `autofarmHelp.json` from my [Auto Fertilizer Plugin](https://www.nexusmods.com/monsterhunterworld/mods/3626)